rocketlend/protocol/README.md

 #### Borrow Limit

-The total amount borrowed by a borrower is limited by the ETH staked (or deposited for staking) on their node (or withdrawn to Rocket Lend).
+The total amount borrowed by a borrower (plus interest) is limited by the ETH staked (or deposited for staking) on their node (or withdrawn to Rocket Lend).
 This reduces the incentive for a node operator to lock up borrowed RPL with no intention of ever using it.

-The borrow limit is 50% of the value of the following: ETH bonded to currently active minipools, ETH supplied (via stake on behalf) for creating new minipools, and ETH withdrawn from the node into the borrower's Rocket Lend balance.
+The borrow limit is 50% of the value of the borrower's "available ETH", defined
+as: ETH bonded to currently active minipools, ETH supplied (via stake on behalf) for creating new minipools, and ETH withdrawn from the node into the borrower's Rocket Lend balance.
 (Unclaimed rewards are not included.)
-It is denominated in RPL using the RPL price from Rocket Pool at the time the limit is checked, that is, when RPL is borrowed or when ETH is withdrawn from Rocket Lend.
+It is denominated in RPL using the RPL price from Rocket Pool at the time the limit is checked, that is, when RPL is borrowed.

+The borrow limit is also checked when ETH is withdrawn from Rocket Lend, but for withdrawals the limit is doubled.
+In other words, when withdrawing ETH from Rocket Lend, we ensure that the borrower's borrowed RPL plus unpaid interest remains below 100% of the borrower's available ETH.

 ### Lender Actions